yogski/fullstack-go-vue/README.md

 - Backend
   1. Run `cd/backend`.
   2. To set up `env` file, run `make env`.
 If `make` command is not available (like in Windows command), simply copy `.env.sample` then paste in same directory, then rename it to `.env`
   3. Fill required values in `.env`.
+It is recommended to leave `APP_PORT` as 5000 for development purpose.
   4. For first time setup, run `go run main.go --migration`.
 The `--migration` flag tells the app to run migration setup only (e.g create necessary PostgreSQL tables and insert seed data from CSV files in `/backend/connections`).
   5. Run `go run main.go` to start backend server.

 - Frontend
   1. Run `cd /frontend`
   2. Run `npm install`
+  3. Run `npm run dev`
+  4. Now access the web app from browser and enjoy!

+## Todo
+Still many things to do.
+This is MVP with plenty of room for improvements
+- Use proper ORM using Gorm
+- Refactor seeding process